himanshuchopade97/Spamtify/README.md

 # SPAMTIFY
-Music Player and Music Playlist Manager inspired from Spotify
+Music Player and Music Playlist Manager, inspired from Spotify